HaraldSigurdsson/Varj-ger/README.md

 # Varj-ger
-My Music Website, we are playing Scandinavian metal in Kiev.
+My Music Website, we are playing Scandinavian metal.